mlyknown/vue-gesture/README.md

 #### CommonJS

-- The upadted version is available through npm as `vue2-gesture`.
+- The updated version is available through npm as `vue2-gesture`.
 So simply run `npm install vue2-gesture`.
 Then you can use it as follows:

   ``` js
   // You may use: